NCVotes/voters-ingestor/README.md

 The `--all` option can be given to delete all files, even those which have not yet been processed.

+## Branches

+The `develop` branch is our default branch.
+Changes to `develop` can be deployed to staging at any time.

+The `master` branch represents the code on the production server.
+In order to update production, the `develop` branch should be merged into the `master` branch, which then can be deployed to production.

 ## Deployment